strimzi/strimzi-kafka-oauth/examples/README-authz.md

 - `Group:x_*` ... targets all consumer groups on any cluster with names starting with 'x_'

-The possible resource types mirror the Kafka authorization model (Topic, Group, Cluster).
+The possible resource types mirror the Kafka authorization model (Topic, Group, Cluster, ...).

-Under `Authorization Scopes` we can see a list of all the possible Kafka permissions that can be granted.
+Under `Authorization Scopes` we can see a list of all the possible actions (Kafka permissions) that can be granted on resources of different types.
-It requires some understanding of Kafka permissions model to know which of these make sense with which resource type (Topic, Group, Cluster).
+It requires some understanding of [Kafka permissions model](https://kafka.apache.org/documentation/#resources_in_kafka) to know which of these make sense with which resource type (Topic, Group, Cluster, ...).
 This list mirrors Kafka permissions and should be the same for any deployment.
 There is a `authorization-scopes.json` file that can be imported so that these don't have to be manually entered for every new security realm.